Jake Wilcox

 Internship: Polaris Battery Labs

-Current Job Title: Component Testing Project Engineer at TerraPower LLC
+Current Job Title: Process Engineer at Oklo Inc.

 I found the Graduate Internship Program while studying physics as an undergraduate.
 I was motivated to join the program because I enjoyed working in the laboratory, and wanted to find a path toward a career in scientific industry.
 My interest was in the semiconductors track since semiconductor technologies have become ubiquitous in modern society.
 Not only was I looking to continue my academic studies, I knew that I needed to build the skills necessary for navigating in industry.